Shreyapatil2142/Task/README.md

 solution and utilize its features effectively.
  Implement a search functionality that allows users to find candidates based on location and job roles.
-Additionally, design a section where the fetched candidates can be listed for later ranking and evaluation.
+Additionally, design a section where the fetched candidates can be listed for later ranking and evaluation..